TaiAgno/MR-Mission2/README.md

 Reviews of any kind will be highly appreciated.

+I suspect there are quite a few items which appear more than once in different places performing the same task.
+But I am unsure of what is working and were, thus why duplications might occur - aiming to review when possible.

 Please make a pull request and review the code adding your comments.

 ## Author